Practice Areas

 When the worst tragedies strike, having a lawyer you believe in and depend upon will help you weather the storm.
 Wrongful death cases are brought in the memory of the victim to make sure that no one else ever suffers the same fate.
 In this way, family members brave enough to take a stand in the courtroom can make the world a better place and see to it that at least some glimmer of hope for a better future comes out of the tragedy.

-Cary Hansel represents whistleblowers in the private and public sectors who expose corruption both inside and outside our government.
+Hansel Law represents whistleblowers in the private and public sectors who expose corruption both inside and outside our government.
 The law provides powerful protection for whistleblowers -- especially those who retain competent counsel as early in the process as possible.

 One such case Cary handled resulted in the third-highest settlement in history to a former federal employee subjected to whistleblower retaliation.
 A former assistant inspector general for the Securities and Exchange Commission represented by Cary obtained not just financial justice, but the SEC's complete retraction of its retaliatory allegations against the former employee, a fully cleared record and reinstatement.